 Greater Storage Efficiency

-A major reason for a retailer or wholesaler to invest in an inventory management platform is to achieve better storage efficiency.
+A significant reason for a retailer or wholesaler to invest in an inventory management platform is to achieve better storage efficiency.
 Some manufacturers have multiple warehouses in a market and operate most efficiently when each warehouse shares inventory data.
 Knowing where to locate specific products helps make the shipping process more agile and seamless.

 It's crucial to bring redundant warehouse processes under control, which can be achieved with an inventory management platform.
 Redundant processes that create wasteful production costs can be eliminated when you deploy a database that tracks inventory, storage locations, and employee schedules in a centralized place.